caudilci/pico-wiz/README.md

 - final boss?

 ### Known Bugs
-- ball spells play cast animation on walls
+- ball spells play cast animation on walls -- solution: add wall filter on cast - fget(mget(targetx, targety)) == wallflag ? do nothing : add to aniqueue
-- some visible tiles in cast rage are inaccessible
+- some visible tiles in cast range are inaccessible -- solution: add next closest targeting - if within spell range then check squares on either side of the one targeted
-- sometimes animation will be delayed when killing last enemy on floor
+- sometimes animation will be delayed when killing last enemy on floor -- solution tbd
-- mob sprites aren't properly flipped according to movement direction
+- mob sprites aren't properly flipped according to movement direction -- solution tbd
-- spell animations and mob movement are played at the same time
+- spell animations and mob movement are played at the same time -- solution tbd